HaoXin529/haoxin529.github.io/_pages/about.md

 # 🎓 Education & Training

 I am currently pursuing my M.S. in **Cognitive Psychology** at **Vanderbilt University 🐿️ Peabody College**, working under the supervision of **Dr. Sophia Vinci-Booher** and **Dr. Gavin Price**.
-My master’s thesis examines number processing in ventral and dorsal cortices across early childhood using longitudinal fMRI data.
+My master’s project examines number processing in ventral and dorsal cortices across early childhood using longitudinal fMRI data.

-Through this work, I aim to understand how **learning-driven neuroplasticity** and **attentional development** shape the functional architecture of the brain.

 Before Vanderbilt, I received dual Bachelor’s degrees in **Neuroscience** and **Psychology** from **Syracuse University 🍊**.
-During my undergraduate years, I worked on projects involving **mindfulness-based interventions**, **EEG studies of attention**, and **stress-related psychophysiology**.
+During my undergraduate years, I worked on projects involving **mindfulness-based interventions**, **EEG studies of attention**, and **stress-related psychophysiology** in adolescents.
 This period fostered my early interest in how attention and learning emerge through experience and brain plasticity.

 ---